dbarsam/blog/content/articles/2021-02-01-link-checker-i/link-checker.md

 find content -name \*.md -print0 | xargs --null --max-lines=1 markdown-link-check --config .markdown-link-check.json --verbose
 ```

 Using `xargs` introduces some new changes.
 At first `xargs` passed all arguments to `markdown-link-check`, but the additional flag executes it once per file.
 Second, `xargs` will return back exit code 123 if any of invocations returns back a non-zero value, which is fine in the ci pipeline.
 And lastly, `xargs` processes all arguments, regardless if one invocation fails.
-This means that `xargs will not quit at the first error and continue to process the rest of the files.
-This is desirable in our case as our file collection is small.
+This is desirable in our case because we need to check all links and not quit at the first failure.

 ## Ignore Rules

 We have another update regarding Pelican's shorthand for [local links]: `{filename}` and `{static}`.
-These are not valid links but we create a configuration file (`.markdown-link-check.json`) and use the `ignorePatterns` option to skip those special cases.
+These are not valid links but we create a configuration file, `.markdown-link-check.json`, and use the `ignorePatterns` option to skip those special cases.
 Before we could use the raw `{` and `}` characters.
 Now, it looks like we have to use the html escape codes `%7B` and `%7D`:

 ```json
 {